Little Ice Age: Middle East

-The Ottoman Empire, whose territories stretched across three continents with a diverse range of climates and ecosystems, and possessing an economy based on agriculture and trade, was greatly affected by this phenomenon.
-The Ottoman Empire was one of the largest and most powerful empires in the world during the Little Ice Age.
-The effects of the Little Ice Age on the Ottoman Empire were significant, leading to changes in agricultural practices, increased food prices, and social unrest.
-During the 1590s the beginning of a wave of extremely cold winters began and the middle eastern longest drought in six centuries marked the beginning of the Little Ice Age in the Middle East.
-Due to the expansion of the Ottoman Empire in the late 16th century, the population of the empire reached around 30 million people which led to a shortage of land and an increase in tax.
-The second half of the 16th century included inflation and rising cost in both the Middle East and Europe.
-The effect of this large population and lack of supplies created a strain on the Ottoman government.
+Due to the expansion of the Ottoman Empire in the late 16th century, the population of the empire reached around 30 million people, which led to a shortage of land and an increase in tax.
+The second half of the 16th century saw rising prices in both the Middle East and Europe.
+The large population and lack of supplies created a strain on the Ottoman government.